-To reinforce the importance of network structure, we next compute our performance measures for the P+S model according to network size: single (1 school), small (2-5 schools), medium (6-15 schools), and large (16+ schools).
-Given the similar patterns for Tennessee and NYC and the limited variation in network size in NYC, we focus our discussion on the Tennessee results.9 Consistent with the network structure analysis in Table 2, Figure 4 shows that the estimation error in the P+S model is driven by larger networks.
+To reinforce the importance of network structure and the value of a shrinkage approach, we next compute our performance measures for the P+S FE (filled markers) and RE (hollow markers) models according to network size: single (1 school), small (2-5 schools), medium (6-15 schools), and large (16+ schools).
+Consistent with the network structure analysis in Table 2, Figure 6 shows that the estimation error in the P+S FE model is driven by larger networks.
 Specifically, Panel A shows that the correlation between estimated and true principal effects from large networks are much lower than those from smaller networks.
-In the "no match" scenario, correlations from small networks are roughly 0.9, while those from large networks are roughly 0.6.
+In the no match scenario, correlations from small networks are roughly 0.9, while those from large networks are roughly 0.6.

-Panels C and D show that this difference in accuracy between larger and smaller networks is completely driven by variance inflation.
-While there are no substantive differences in the bias measure in panel C, the ratio of standard deviations in panel D are substantially greater for large networks.
-In the "no match" scenario in panel D, for example, the estimated SD of principal VA for single or small networks is approximately equal to the true within-network SD of principal effects, while the estimated SD for large networks is roughly 1.6 times larger than the true SD.
+Panels B and C show that this difference in accuracy between larger and smaller networks is completely driven by variance inflation.
+While there are no substantive differences by network size for P+S FE in the bias measure in panel B, the ratio of standard deviations in panel D are substantially greater for large networks.
+In the no match scenario in panel C, for example, the estimated SD of principal VA for single or small networks is approximately equal to the true within-network SD of principal effects, while the estimated SD for large networks is roughly 1.6 times larger than the true SD.